Archive for the ‘Racing Blog Posts’ Category

 Tom had ridden the winners of 13 Classic races, including Shotover (1882 Derby) and trained Busybody to win the 1,000 Guineas and Oaks.

-Later that day, the Prince of Wales Handicap was won by Criterion, with the 5-y-o mare, Perdita II, a length away second.
+Later that day, the Prince of Wales Handicap was won by Criterion, with the 5-y-o mare, Perdita, a length away second.
 At the end of the year she went to stud and mated to St Simon produced the Prince of Wales’s Derby winners Persimmon (1896) and Diamond Jubilee (1900).

 On Wednesday, 7th May, the City and Suburban provided an exciting finish between the first two in the market: Charlie Wood on Royal Hampton (100-12), beating 5-1 favourite, Highland Chief (George Barrett) by half-a-length.